Opioid misuse during pregnancy is dangerous to both mom and her baby. Unfortunately, it’s also common, and undertreated.

 Although still not standard of care, it is increasingly being used off-label for OUD treatment in pregnancy, and more research into its safety and efficacy is underway.
 So far, rates of adverse effects from naltrexone or Vivitrol compared to methadone or buprenorphine and untreated OUD appear to be similar.

-Of the three OUD medication treatments, the only one that should be avoided is no treatment at all.
-Study after study shows that MAT is better for the mother and the fetus than no MAT, i.e., 12-step programs or counseling alone.
+Study after study shows that MAT is better for the mother and the fetus than no MAT, such as the use of 12-step programs or counseling alone.
 Relapse rates without MAT are high, and repeated cycles of withdrawal and intoxication associated with untreated OUD are dangerous.